GoogleChromeLabs/tooling.report/tests/transformations/subtests/compress-images/webpack/index.md

 result: pass
 ---

-Images imported using [file-loader] can be processed using [image-webpack-loader] or [imagemin-webpack-plugin], both of which use [Imagemin] for optimization.
+Images imported using module type `asset` can be processed using [image-webpack-loader] or [imagemin-webpack-plugin], both of which use [Imagemin] for optimization.
 Both solutions can also be applied to images brought into the build via import statements or solutions like [copy-webpack-plugin].

 [image-webpack-loader]: https://github.com/tcoopman/image-webpack-loader
 [imagemin-webpack-plugin]: https://github.com/Klathmon/imagemin-webpack-plugin